statsig-io/docs/docs/access-management/teams.md

 <img width="924" alt="Screen Shot 2024-02-17 at 4 24 50 PM" src="https://github.com/statsig-io/docs/assets/101903926/39263840-cb37-4286-b30a-c6d255f218d0">

 **Create/ Edit Configs and Metrics:** This setting dictates which members of a team are allowed to edit or create configs tagged with the team.
-There are two options here- "Anyone in the Project" (ie. no restrictions, anyone can edit the team's configs), or "Team Members Only".
+There are two options here- "Anyone in the Project" (no restrictions, anyone can edit the team's configs), or "Team Members Only".

 <img width="919" alt="Screen Shot 2024-02-17 at 4 24 59 PM" src="https://github.com/statsig-io/docs/assets/101903926/df517c17-acdd-4516-a9ee-bc612a0bfdc9">